CCPA vs CPRA: What changes in California’s Newest Privacy Law

 The CPRA goes into effect in January 2023 and will apply to information collected starting in January 2022.
-But the time to act is now as data privacy and protection initiatives require time to deploy correctly and to ensure websites, portals, internal systems and, third-party relationships are compliant with complete visibility into customer data flows.
+But the time to act is now as data privacy, and protection initiatives require time to deploy correctly and to ensure websites, portals, internal systems, and third-party relationships are compliant with complete visibility into customer data flows.

-To stay compliant with these laws, you can’t rely on vendors that offer nominal compliance or privacy management through simple workflow mechanisms that rely on connections to additional systems, to enact any policy put in place and greatly aggravate data leakage vulnerabilities.
-Ensighten’s comprehensive solution enforces privacy preferences and requests in real-time without the need to interact with any other supply chain technology, therefore eliminating the risk of data leakage.
+To stay compliant with these laws, you can’t rely on vendors that offer nominal compliance or privacy management through simple workflow mechanisms that rely on connections to additional systems to enact any policy put in place and greatly aggravate data leakage vulnerabilities.
+CHEQ’s comprehensive solution enforces privacy preferences and requests in real-time without the need to interact with any other supply chain technology, therefore eliminating the risk of data leakage.

-With CHEQ Privacy you can set up opt-out of sale links for California consumers and give your customers a clear-cut choice on how their data is used, or whether it is collected.
+With CHEQ Privacy you can set up opt-out of sale links for California consumers and give your customers a clear-cut choice on how their data is used or whether it is collected.
 And our low-code, zero-integration deployment means Privacy is easy to use.
 A simple line of code added to your website is all you need to stop data from being collected before your customers give their consent, allowing real-time enforcement of customer consent regardless of tag management systems or 3rd party tags.

-Request a demo to see how CHEQ can help your organization comply with the CPRA and other privacy laws.
+Schedule a demo to see how CHEQ can help your organization comply with the CPRA and other privacy laws.